-When starting out on your investing journey, one of the decisions you will need to make is whether you want to use a robo-advisor or a human advisor.
+When starting out on your investing journey, one of the decisions you will need to make is whether you want to use a robo-advisor or a human financial advisor.

 Since 2010 when the first robo-advisor became available in the UK, the number of platforms for individuals looking to invest their personal capital has increased dramatically.